New processing plant enables traceability of palm oil

 Operated by PT Unilever Oleochemical Indonesia, a subsidiary of Unilever NV, the plant is planned to start commercial production in 2014.

 Maurits Lalisang, President Director of Unilever Indonesia, adds: “The investment in the plant is part of Unilever’s sustainable investment programme in Indonesia.”

 Maurits continues: “This, in itself, is part of the broader effort to leverage our leading position in developing and emerging markets like Indonesia, as well as other countries in Southeast Asia.
-The plant will complement the additional capacity being built in the Home Care, Refreshments and Personal Care Categories that was begun 2011.”
+The plant will complement the additional capacity being built in the Home Care, Refreshments and Beauty & Personal Care Divisions that was begun 2011.”